Tiny-Snow/EVMP/README.md

 ```
 The pretrained model will be used to predict the strength, and the output will be saved in `predict_result_path`, which can be modified in the `config.py` file.

+# Issues

+This part is used to collect known issues.

+- When comparing the effect between EVMP models, or between EVMP and non-EVMP models, be careful NOT to modify the random seed in main.py!

+  A better solution is to generate fixings before training and then remove rand operations from utils/data_loader.py.
+There are currently no plans to modify the source code in the repository.